-An upper second-class honours degree (or equivalent) in medicine, biomedical science/clinical laboratory science or related subjects.
-A lower second-class honours or non-degree qualifications may be considered with evidence of laboratory experience and other academic achievement.
+An upper second-class honours degree (or international equivalent) in medicine, biomedical science/clinical laboratory science or related subjects, such as biochemistry or microbiology.
+A lower second-class honours degree or non-degree qualifications may be considered if proof of laboratory experience and other academic achievement is provided.

 Months of entry

-This programme offers a fascinating range of subjects, including molecular biology, genetics, biochemistry, microbiology, immunology, tissue engineering, clinical medicine, laboratory management and statistics.
+This programme covers a fascinating range of subjects, including molecular biology, genetics, biochemistry, microbiology, immunology, tissue engineering, clinical medicine, laboratory management and statistics.

-It is accredited by the Institute of Biomedical Science and is based at one of the largest transfusion centres in the world, enabling visits to manufacturing, testing and tissue typing sections.
-You will learn from specialist lecturers based at the University, NHS Blood and Transplant (NHSBT), and NHS hospitals, and have an opportunity to become fully embedded in an NHS environment while you develop your knowledge.
+It is accredited by the Institute of Biomedical Science and is based at NHS Blood and Transplant (NHSBT) in Filton, one of the largest transfusion centres in the world, enabling visits to manufacturing, testing and tissue typing sections.
+You will learn from specialist lecturers from the University, NHSBT and NHS hospitals, and have an opportunity to become fully embedded in an NHS environment while you develop your knowledge.

 The programme will give you extensive practical experience of transfusion and transplantation, allowing you to gain skills that directly relate to your future career.
-As well as being academically interesting, this continually developing area of healthcare science has a major impact on patients' quality of life.
+As well as being of academic interest, this continually developing area of healthcare science has a major impact on patients' quality of life.

 - is one of just two specialist full-time courses in transfusion and transplantation, and is a recommended course at level seven in the Career Framework for Health